Profession: Soviet General Secretary

 - 1977-06-16 Leonid Brezhnev named Chairman of the Presidium of the Supreme Soviet of the Soviet Union

-- 1979-06-18 US President Carter & Soviet leader Leonid Brezhnev sign SALT II treaty limiting nuclear weapons
+- 1979-06-18 US President Carter and Soviet leader Leonid Brezhnev sign SALT II treaty limiting nuclear weapons

 - 1982-11-12 KGB Chief Yuri Andropov succeeds Leonid Brezhnev as leader of the Soviet Union